avkudr/robest/docs/pages/introduction.rst

       :alt: step 2
       :align: center

-- *Step III*:
+- *Step 3*:

-   The next step in the algorithm is to calculate the loss function based on a predetermined threshold value.
+   The next step consists in calculation the loss function.
+In order words, we need to undestand how well this model fits all of the data.
-   First, for each point in the set, an error is calculated; this error is the calculation of the shortest distance between the point and the surface of the constructed circle model.
-If the square of the error is less than or equal to the square of the threshold value, then the point is classified as an inlier, if not then the point is considered an outlier.
+   So, for each point in the set, an error is calculated: here we take the shortest distance between the point and the circle defined by the model.

-   The best estimation is the one at which the number of inliers is maximum.
+   If the error is below some predefined threshold value, then the point is classified as an inlier.
+Otherwise the point is considered an outlier.

    .. image:: images/exRANSACstep3.jpg
       :width: 556px